fridaysystems/inventory-presser/readme.txt

 1. Upload the `inventory-presser` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Read this plugin's Frequently Asked Question called "Does Inventory Presser work with my theme?" to learn how vehicles can best be displayed

 == Frequently Asked Questions ==